artgobblers/art-gobblers/README.md

 forge script script/deploy/DeployMainnet.s.sol:DeployMainnet --rpc-url $RPC_URL --verify --etherscan-api-key $API_KEY
 ```

 We use [profanity2](https://github.com/1inch/profanity2) to generate vanity addresses for the `ArtGobblers`, `Pages` and `Goo` contracts.
 As a result, each of these contracts must be deployed using a unique private key.
-To simplify deployment, the deployment script ensures that only `DEPLOYER_PRIVATE_KEY` needs to be seeded with ETH, by automatically transferring 0.25 ETH to each other deployer address before it is used.
+To simplify deployment, the deployment script ensures that only `DEPLOYER_PRIVATE_KEY` needs to be seeded with ETH, by automatically transferring 0.25 ETH from it to the other deployers before they are used.

 ## Audits